The Chemistry of Digestion

 The stomach also secretes mucus to protect its lining.
 Because hydrochloric acid in the stomach is so volatile (pH of about 2), it would easily dissolve the lining of the stomach and allow stomach juices to escape.
 This is what typically constitutes an ulcer.

-In the Small Intestine
+Digesing Food in the Small Intestine

-When food leaves the stomach following a thorough mixing and bath of chemicals, it enters the small intestine.
+Food leaves the stomach following a thorough mixing and bath of chemicals.
+Then it enters the small intestine.
 The duodenum is the first portion of this organ.
 This is where the chyme from the stomach becomes neutral and no longer acidic.
 The alkaline secretions also stop the action of the pepsin, which is only effective under acidic conditions.
 The presence of chyme, and particularly fat in the duodenum triggers the release of bile, a greenish liquid that contains detergent like substances that break fats into small droplets so they can absorb in the intestine later.
 Because the fats are broken up into small sphere-like globules, called micelles, more of their surface are is exposed to pancreatic lipase.
 The pancreatic lipase then can hydrolyze the triglycerides (the most common form of fat) into fatty acids and monoglycerides, the main end products of triglyceride digestion.

-The Breakdown of Fats
+The Process of Breaking Down Fats

 C55H104O6 + 3H20 → C16H32O2 + C18H36O2 + C18H34O2 + C3H8O3